CongMinh-Dev/Nguyen_Cong_Minh/readme.md

 Signature:
 Use a secret key on the server.
-When a user performs an action, create a signature by hashing the userId, score, timestamp, and secret key.
+When a user performs an action, create a signature by hashing the userId, score, timestamp, and secret key parameters.
 Send this signature in the API request.
-The server recalculates the signature and compares it with the sent signature.
+The server recalculates the signature and compares it to the sent signature.
 If they don't match, the request is rejected.
 Timestamp Check:
 Check if the timestamp is within a valid time range to prevent replay attacks.
 Rate Limiting:
-Limit the number of score update requests from a user within a certain time period.
+Limit the number of score update requests from a user within a specific time period.
-5. Live Scoreboard Update
+5. Live Leaderboard Update

-After a successful score update, update the scoreboard in memory or the database.
+After a successful score update, update the leaderboard in memory or the database.
-Use WebSocket or Server-Sent Events (SSE) to send updates to the website and update the live scoreboard.
+Use WebSocket or Server-Sent Events (SSE) to send updates to the website and update the leaderboard live.
 6. Execution Flow Diagram

-User -> Website -> API Server -> Website: Display score ranking scoreboard.
+User -> Website -> API Server -> Website: Display score leaderboard.
-If you want to update, you must log in or register before increasing your score.
+If update is desired, perform score increase or other actions, requiring login or registration.
-User -> Website: Perform action
+User -> Website: Perform action.
-Website -> API Server: Send score update request (userId, score, timestamp, signature) API Server -> API Server: Authenticate signature and timestamp If authentication successful
+Website -> API Server: Send score update request (userId, score, timestamp, signature).
+API Server -> API Server: Verify signature and timestamp.
+If Authentication Successful:
-    API Server -> Database: Update score
+    API Server -> Database: Update score.
-    Database -> API Server: Update confirmation
+    Database --> API Server: Confirm update.
-    API Server -> Website: Successful response (200 OK) API Server -> Website: Send scoreboard update (WebSocket/SSE) Website -> User: Update scoreboard
+    API Server -> Website: Success response (200 OK).
+    API Server -> Website: Send leaderboard update (WebSocket/SSE).
+    Website -> User: Update leaderboard.
-If authentication fails
+If Authentication Failed:
-    API Server -> Website: Error response (400/401) Website -> User: Display error message
+    API Server -> Website: Error response (400/401).
+    Website -> User: Display error message.
 7. Additional Comments

-Use libraries like joi or express-validator for input data validation.
+Use the joi or express-validator library to validate input data.
-Use redis for temporary scoreboard storage and rate limiting.
+Use redis to temporarily store the leaderboard and implement rate limiting.
 Add logging to track requests and errors.
 Write unit tests and integration tests to ensure code quality.
 Consider using a microservices architecture for large-scale applications.

+</code></pre>